 - 9. Teachers on leave of absence must respond to the School Board about their intentions.
 (5-15.11 L) The MTA writes to all such teachers, and provides a form for teachers to use to respond to the School Board.
 Teachers returning from leave of absence are considered to be part of the staff of the school to which they were last assigned, and in their same category.
 They are then subject to the same assignment and transfer procedures as everyone else. - 10.
 All teachers with regular contracts indicate to the school administration in writing their desired assignments for the following year.
-(5-21.12 L) (These preferences are "taken into account" by the school administration.)
+(5-21.12 L) These preferences are "taken into account" by the school administration.
 The clause goes on to say: "In elementary schools, this shall generally mean that most teachers shall remain in their existing levels from year to year.
-In secondary schools, this shall generally mean that most teachers shall remain in their existing category from year to year." - 11.
+In secondary schools, this shall generally mean that most teachers shall remain in their existing levels from year to year.
+In secondary from year to year." - 11.
 Regular tenured teachers, may request voluntary transfers to 100% posts at schools.
 These posts must be in the same category as their current category.
 Any approved requests for transfer will be conditionally granted until April 30th that is, the completion of the process of excess.
 Any teachers who are affected by the process of excess will not be eligible for voluntary transfers.
+It is possible to apply for a part-time post, however, that would entail also asking for a partial leave of absence without pay.